IlayMalinyak/neural-graphs-ssl/README.md

 this repository is an implementation of the final project in course:
 Geometric Deep Learning (CS236205)
-This repo is based on : https://github.com/mkofinas/neural-graphs and has some parts that are copied
+This repo is based on : https://github.com/mkofinas/neural-graphs and has some parts identical